verreld7/bblog/content/posts/2024/gsoc-final-report.md

 ## Overview
 This summer I participate in Google Summer of Code (GSoC) project: [Implementation of Tropical Polynomials and its Corresponding Tropical Hypersurfaces](https://summerofcode.withgoogle.com/myprojects/details/j1yAryTd).

-My primary task was to implement tropical polynomials in Sagemath, where I focused on creating new classes that extend polynomial implementation to support coefficient from tropical semirings, along with several methods to manage various functionality.
+My primary task was to implement tropical polynomials in [SageMath](https://www.sagemath.org/), where I focused on creating new classes that extend polynomial implementation to support coefficient from tropical semirings, along with several methods to manage various functionality.
 Additionally, I implemented a class for tropical varieties, which facilitates the visualization of tropical hypersurfaces for multivariate tropical polynomials.

 ## Work Report